-The senior leaders of TCL exhibit dedication and commitment to the College by their work ethic and vision, which serves as an example to the entire College, students, and communities they serve.
-TCL leaders ensure that policies and procedures are followed and the College is in compliance regarding local, state, federal, and accreditation regulations and standards.
+The senior leaders of TCL exhibit dedication and commitment to the College by their work ethic and vision, which serves as an example to the entire college community.
+TCL leaders ensure that policies and procedures are followed and the College is in compliance with local, state, federal, and accreditation regulations and standards.